makersacademy/bowling-challenge-ruby/GEORGES_NOTES.md

+## How to Use

+Clone this repository, bundle install, open irb, create a new game object (e.g. game = Game.new), then record your rolls using the roll method on your game object, with the number of pins knocked down being the parameter accepted by the roll method (e.g. game.roll(10))

 ## My Thoughts

 The only good thing I can say is that it works (as far as I have tested in IRB), and I did it all myself.
 I mentally planned during the weekend how to do this, but left it too late to actually put pen to paper on a diagram, or some coding.
 The end result is a mess that violates all sorts of coding principles.